-6. In your judgement would a 15-month training period (from first capture to sale for riding) constitute a short or long training period?
-We understand that short fast training cannot be done without harsh methods, but what period would be considered long or short?
+6. Would a 15-month training period (from first capture to sale for riding) constitute a short or long training period?
+If one accepts that short fast training cannot be done without harsh methods, what period would be considered long or short?